Mercedes-Benz 300 SLR: Uhlenhaut Coupé

 Daimler-Benz made two road-legal 300 SLR coupés, known today as Uhlenhaut Coupé.
 One of these two cars once served as the personal car of its designer, Daimler-Benz motorsport chief Rudolf Uhlenhaut, hence the name.

 Prior to the Le Mans accident he had ordered two of the nine W196 chassis built to be set aside for modification into an SLR/SL hybrid.
-The resulting coupé featured a significantly more sculpted body than the 300 SL fitted over a slightly widened version of the SLR's chassis, with signature 'gull-wing' doors still needed to clear its spaceframe's high sill beams.
+The resulting coupé featured a significantly more sculpted body than the 300 SL fitted over a slightly widened version of the SLR's chassis, with signature gull-wing doors still needed to clear its spaceframe's high sill beams.
 These were intended to race in the Carrera Panamericana which was cancelled because of safety concerns following the Le Mans disaster.

 Before the project could be seen through, however, Mercedes announced a planned withdrawal from competitive motorsport at the end of 1955, in the works even before Le Mans.
 The hybrid program was abandoned, leaving Uhlenhaut to appropriate one of the leftover mules as a company car with only a large suitcase-sized muffler added to dampen its near-unsilenced exhaust pipes.

 With a maximum speed approaching 290 km/h (180 mph), the 300 SLR Uhlenhaut Coupé easily earned the reputation of being the era's fastest road car.
-A story circulates that, running late for a meeting, Uhlenhaut roared up the autobahn from Munich to Stuttgart in just over an hour, a 220 km journey that today takes two-and-a-half hours.
+A story circulates that, running late for a meeting, Uhlenhaut drove up the autobahn from Munich to Stuttgart in just over an hour, a 220 km journey that today takes two-and-a-half hours.

 US auto enthusiast magazine Motor Trend road tested the car, as did two English journalists from Automobile Revue, who spent more than 2000 mi behind its wheel.
 After a high-speed session at four o'clock in the morning on an empty section of autobahn outside Munich the latter wrote: "We are driving a car which barely takes a second to overtake the rest of the traffic and for which 120 mph on a quiet motorway is little more than walking pace.
 With its unflappable handling through corners, it treats the laws of centrifugal force with apparent disdain."

-Their only regret was that "we will never be able to buy [the car], which the average driver would never buy anyway.".
+Their only regret was that "we will never be able to buy [the car], which the average driver would never buy anyway."

 One Uhlenhaut Coupé has been preserved by Mercedes-Benz and is displayed at its corporate museum in Bad Cannstatt.
-Its only sibling was sold from the museum in May 2022 to a private collector for €141 million euros or ₤138 million pounds or $142 million dollars with the proceeds used to establish the Mercedes-Benz Fund.
-The price was the highest ever paid for a car, either at private sale or public auction.
-It also surpassed the Ferrari 250 GTO at $75 Million (EUR 69 Million) the most expensive car ever sold before the Mercedes.
+Its only sibling was sold from the museum in May 2022 to a private collector for €135 million (£114 million or US$142 million) with the proceeds used to establish the Mercedes-Benz Fund.
+The price was the highest ever paid for a car, either at private sale or public auction, surpassing the previous record of $75 million (€69 million) for a Ferrari 250 GTO.